apita1423/libraryadventure-pp3/README.md

 2. Once set up a multifactor authentication needs to be approved.
 3. On your Dashboard, click on the Create new app button.
 4. Now enter a name in the App name.
 Each name is unique.
 Once enter, a green checkmark should appear if its valid.
-5. Choose a region: United States or Europe (depending where you are located).
+5. Choose a region: United States or Europe (depending on location).
 Then click on the Create app button.
 6. After clicking on the Create app button, the updated Dashboard has a few tabs listed.
 Two tabs that needs to be updated is Deploy and Settings.
 7. Settings will be first.
 8. Under Settings, chose Congif Vars first.
 Enter PORT into the key section and 8000 into the value section.